Capital Funds: Money to purchase land, buildings, equipment, etc. that are used to produce products or provide services.

 Marketing: The total cost associated with delivering goods or services to customers.
 The marketing cost may include expenses associated with transferring title of goods to a customer, storing goods in warehouses pending delivery, promoting the goods or services, or the distribution of the product.

-Personnel: Costs of staff assigned to the project / program comprising actual salaries plus social security charges and other statutory costs included in the remuneration.
+Personnel: Costs of staff assigned to the project comprising actual salaries plus social security charges and other statutory costs included in the remuneration.

-Supplies / Materials: Includes all consumable materials purchased in direct support of the project or program.
+Supplies / Materials: Includes all consumable materials purchased in direct support of the project.
+NOTE: Food and swag items are not consistently approved for funding.

-Variable Costs: Variable costs are usually project oriented and are more controllable or adjustable.
-Examples: number of participants served by a program, number of weeks a program runs, number of exhibitions or concerts, local or international.
-Semi- variable costs are in between.
+Variable Costs: Variable costs are usually project oriented and are controllable or adjustable.
+Examples: number of participants served by a project, number of weeks a project runs, number of exhibitions or concerts, local or international.
+Semi-variable costs are in between.
 These must happen, but can be mitigated somewhat.
-Examples: choosing color versus black & white for a print job, short term rental versus purchase of equipment.
+Examples: color versus black & white for a print job, short-term rental versus purchase of equipment.